JochenMenzel/SLACC/README.md

 # future work
 * for some strange reason, i commented out the switch-off of the ADC reference voltage and the temperature sensors.
 I do not remember why - possibly the power saving effect was less than expected.
 I need to check this, again.
 * there may be some efficiency gains in reducing the switching frequency in low and maybe high load conditions.
 The prep work for adaptive switching frequency already is in the code.
-Analyze the effiency input to output under various load conditions for two or three switching frequencies, in the future.
+Analyze the effiency input-to-output under various load conditions for two or three switching frequencies, in the future.

 # disclaimer
 The designs presented in this project are at "working prototype"-level.
 Please do not expect a design-set for a ready-made product; Use at your own risk.

 I have taken care to check and respect the license situation of the works i reference.
 Any alledged or actual copyright violation is unintentional.
 If you feel that this project violates a copy right you believe to own or can proof ownership of, please contact me before you take any other steps.
-I will readily remove the disputed content.
+I will  then remove the disputed content asap.